vmware-samples/vmware-blockchain-samples/vmbc-ethereum/permissioning/README.md

 ![Client JWT with Live OAuth Server Depiction](./assets/images/client-jwt-live-oauth-server-depiction.png)

 **Description of the Depiction**
-1. The DApp procures JWT Token from the JWT Authorization Server
+1. The dApp procures JWT Token from the JWT Authorization Server
    - This operation would happen periodically, based on the expiry time set for the JWT Token
-2. The DApp through the selected integration library would pass the above acquired JWT Token as a header
+2. The dApp through the selected integration library would pass the above acquired JWT Token as a header
-3. EthRPC would communicate with the JWT Authorization Server to get the public key for verifying the JWT Token received from DApp.
+3. EthRPC would communicate with the JWT Authorization Server to get the public key for verifying the JWT Token received from dApp.
 EthRPC would cache the public keys of Authorization server for 5 minutes

 #### JWT Token Verification using Local Public Key
 ![Client JWT with Live OAuth Server Depiction](./assets/images/client-jwt-local-jwks-depiction.png)

 **Description of the Depiction**
-1. The DApp procures JWT Token from the JWT Authorization Server
+1. The dApp procures JWT Token from the JWT Authorization Server
    - This operation would happen periodically, based on the expiry time set for the JWT Token
-2. The DApp through the selected integration library would pass the above acquired JWT Token as a header
+2. The dApp through the selected integration library would pass the above acquired JWT Token as a header
-3. EthRPC would utilize the local public JWKS file for verifying the JWT Token received from DApp
+3. EthRPC would utilize the local public JWKS file for verifying the JWT Token received from dApp

 ### User Perspective
 This feature offers three distinct capabilities - which can be combined depending on the user goals.
 These capabilities are: